hxj5/xcltk/preprocess/README.md

 read counts in gene level, using the Sanger Phasing results, to obtain allele-specific cell x gene AD and DP matrices.

-To run this step, simply use the script [baf_post_phase.sh][post-phasing script]
+To run this step, simply use the script [xcltk/preprocess/baf_post_phase.sh][post-phasing script]

-Below is an example for 10x scRNA-seq data, assuming it is aligned to hg19:
+Below is an example for merged SMART-seq data, assuming it is aligned to hg19:

 ```
 ./baf_post_phase.sh        \